TDPrabhu/Capstone-Project/README.md

 **Table Creation:**

-Tables are created by executing the Python script create\_tables.py.
-The create\_tables.py in returns call the sql\_queries.py which has all the DDL statements in it.
+Tables are created by executing the script create\_tables.py.
+The create\_tables.py in returns will call the sql\_queries.py which has all the DDL statements in it.

 **ETL Pipeline:**

  Python etl.py is used to extract &amp; transform the data from the file provided.
-It establishes the connection to the DB, then it extracts the required information from the files mentioned in the path and stores the data in to the appropriate tables.
-It checks for the duplicate before inserting the record into the tables.
+It establishes the connection to the DB, then it extracts the required information from the files mentioned in the path and stores the data in to the appropriate staging tables.
+It checks for the duplicate before inserting the record into the facts and dim.
 The code is modularized and provided all the comments.

  1)upload\_immigration\_data\_S3: Function will fetch immigration data and store it in the S3 bucket.
-All the transformation is done like checking for the data type, date format &amp; etc. defaultdict are used to map country and us states.
+All the transformation like checking the data type, date format &amp; etc, the defaultdict are used to map country and us states.

-  -  The valid US states are loaded into the dictionary and checked for the same, if the column has other than values provided in dictionary it will be replaced it with Other.
+  - The valid US states  are loaded into the dictionary , if the column doesnt have the values provided in dictionary it will be             replaced with "Other".

-- The valid Country and their respective country code are loaded into the dictionary and checked for the same, if the column has other than values provided in dictionary it will be replaced it with Other.
+ - The valid Country and their respective country code are loaded into the dictionary , if the column doesnt have the values provided in    dictionary it will be replaced with "Other".

-  Once all the transformation is done the data are loaded back into the pandas data frame, later it is converted into the parquet file.
-The parquet file in loaded into the S3 bucket.
+ - Once all the transformation is done, the data are loaded into the pandas data frame, converted to parquet file ,then into the S3        bucket.

-  The parquet file is loaded into two folders Source &amp; Result.
-Whenever the etl.py is run, the Files in the Result folder will be deleted, we delete the files in the folder because we load the **delta data** to redshift from this folder.
+ - The parquet file is loaded into two folders Source &amp; Result.
+The source will contain all the files and the result folder wil have    only the **delta files** .

  2)upload\_usa\_demography\_S3: Function will fetch and load the usa-cities-demography.csv into S3 bucket.
  3)load\_staging\_tables : loads  the data from S3 bucket into the Redshift Stagging table .